EnzoW1997/Music-Player/README.md

 Simply utilize the provided .h and .cpp files.
 Additionally, a makefile and sample formatted text files are also included.

 # Usage
+Demonstrates the following:

-1. Create User Interfaces
+1. Creating User Interfaces
-2. Process moderate amounts of formatted data in text files
+2. Processing moderate amounts of formatted data in text files
-3. Implement a queue system.
+3. Implementing a queue system.

 The Music Player UI is used to display information from a large formatted text file.
 There is a main menu for viewing your current playlist, viewing song options, adding songs or exiting.